mcikalmerdeka/NLP-Learning/Langchain Document Assistant with Deepseek R1 - GPT4o - Claude 3.5 Sonnet/README.md

 ## 🚀 Features

-- **Multiple LLM Support**: Integrates with GPT-4o, GPT-4.1, Claude 3.7 Sonnet, and DeepSeek-R1 models
+- **Multiple LLM Support**: Integrates with GPT-4o, GPT-4.1, Claude Sonnet 4, and DeepSeek-R1 models
 - **Document Processing**: Efficiently processes PDF documents, extracting and indexing their content
 - **Semantic Search**: Uses vector embeddings to find the most relevant information from your documents
 - **Conversational Interface**: Clean, intuitive chat interface to ask questions about your documents